nicolecnolan/MicroBayesAge/README.md

 Using `LassoOptimizeParams.py` and `LassoAgePredict.py` as shown, you can train the LASSO model on any of the training data files you have produced so far and then make age predictions for their corresponding testing data files.

+To test predict the age of all folds using LASSO regression, use the following command.

+    python LassoAgeFolds.py 0.01

+Plot the results of your testing.

+    python PlotBenchmark.py Predictions_LASSO.pickle

 ## ElasticNet Comparison

 First find the optimal ElasticNet parameters for a particular training dataset.